-Over the last 3 years Lennon sails have been working with leading sailors in the class, and we are now able to release the successor to the highly successful A1m, A2m and A3m.
-The new sail is coded A4m.
+Over the last 4 years Lennon sails have been working with leading sailors in the class, and we are now able to release the successor to the highly successful A1m, A2m, A3m and the all conquering A4m.
+The new sail is coded A5m.

-Working closely with Paul Goodison and Dylan Fletcher we have moved the sail forward making a more progressive and easier sail to use design.
-A sail clearly needs to perform well in differing angles of sailing and wind strengths.
-Powerful from tip to foot in the light and down wind, plus flat with head washout in strong winds.
+Working closely with Paul Goodison we have moved the sail forward making a more progressive and easier sail to use design.

 Cam colour may vary !